1. Instrument Driver Programming Basics

 Scalar Measurement Flowchart

-More information on scalar measurements can be found in the NI High-Speed Digitizers Help or in the NI-SCOPE Measurements section of the High-Speed Digitizer Development Library.
+More information on scalar measurements can be found in the NI High-Speed Digitizers Help at ni.com/manuals or in the Scalar Measurements section of the High-Speed Digitizer Development Library.

 Array measurements are measurements on waveforms that result in an array of values such as FFT amplitude spectrum.
-For a complete list of array measurements refer to the NI-SCOPE Reference Help or the NI-SCOPE Measurements section of the Development Library.
+For a complete list of array measurements refer to the NI High-Speed Digitizers Help at ni.com/manuals or the Array Measurements section of the High-Speed Digitizer Development Library.